needle-mirror/com.unity.xr.arsubsystems/Documentation~/object-tracking.md

 You create reference object libraries in the Unity Editor, then fill it with reference objects.
 Each reference object requires a provider-specific representation for each provider package you have in your project.

-From Unity's main menu, go to **Assets &gt; Create &gt; XR &gt; Reference Object Library**:
+From Unity's main menu, go to **Assets &gt; Create &gt; XR &gt; Reference Object Library**.

-This creates a new Asset in your Project.
+This creates a new Asset in your project.
 To create reference objects, select this Asset, then click **Add Entry**:

 ![A reference object library](images/reference-object-library-inspector.png "A reference object library")